frederic-perez/AmE-dictionary/dictionary.md

 __cringe__ [1] _v_ __1__ To shrink back, as in fear; cower. __2__ To behave in a servile way; fawn.
 __defection__ [1] _n_ Withdrawing support or help despite allegiance or responsibility. _Syn_ desertion, abandonment.
 __deluge__ [1] _v_ To overwhelm with a large number or amount; swamp: _The press secretary was deluged with requests for information._
+__disinfectant__ _n_ An agent, such as heat, radiation, or a chemical, that destroys, neutralizes, or inhibits the growth of disease-carrying microorganisms: _household disinfectant_.
 __dismal__ [1] _adj_ Causing gloom or depression; dreary: _dismal weather; took a dismal view of the economy._  _Syn_ dark and drepressing, gloomy, somber.
 __double up__ [1] _phrasal v_  To bend suddenly, as in pain or laughter.
 __drab__ (drabber jobs) [1] _adj_ Dull or commonplace in character; dreary: _a drab personality._